-This agreement entered into force in September 2007.
-Japan has agreed with Chile, which is not a signatory of the GPA, on detailed and mutually applicable procurement procedures including the national treatment and non-discrimination, as well as the procedures related to information disclosure after successful bids and filing complaints, etc. In addition, the Agreement also contains provisions concerning the establishment of a committee on government procurement.
+This Agreement entered into force in September 2007.
+Japan has agreed with Chile, which is not a signatory of the GPA, on specific procurement procedures including the national treatment and non-discrimination, as well as the procedures related to information disclosure after successful bids and filing complaints, etc. In addition, the Agreement also contains provisions concerning the establishment of a Committee on Government Procurement.